-At a meeting held on August 2, 2021, the Nomination and Remuneration Committee recommended to the Board of Directors the payment of Director remuneration in the amount of US\$20,000 for each Board of Directors meeting that a Director attended during Fiscal Year 2021, with four times that amount payable to the Chairman of the Board for each Board of Directors meeting that he attended, and US\$10,000 for each meeting of a Standing Committee that a Committee member attended.
-The Board of Directors approved this Director remuneration at its meeting held on August 3, 2021.
+At a meeting held on July 27, 2022, the Nomination and Remuneration Committee recommended to the Board of Directors the payment of Director remuneration in the amount of US\$20,000 for each Board of Directors meeting that a Director attended during Fiscal Year 2022, with four times that amount payable to the Chairman of the Board for each Board of Directors meeting that he attended, and US\$10,000 for each meeting of a Standing Committee that a Committee member attended.
+The Board of Directors approved this Director remuneration at its meeting held on July 28, 2022.

-The aggregate amount of proposed Director remuneration, which is US\$1,620,000, is subject to the approval of the shareholders at the September 2021 OGM.
+The aggregate amount of proposed Director remuneration, which is US\$1,680,000, is subject to the approval of the shareholders at the September 2022 OGM.

-In addition to Director remuneration, the Board of Directors received payment of sitting fees in consideration for Directors' attendance at a board meeting in the amount of \$6,000 per meeting.
-No sitting fees were paid in respect of attendance at any Standing Committee meeting, or in respect of attendance at the September 2020 OGM or any Extraordinary General Meeting held in Fiscal Year 2021.
+In addition to Director remuneration, the Board of Directors received payment of sitting fees in consideration for Directors' attendance at a Board meeting in the amount of US\$6,000 per meeting.
+No sitting fees were paid in respect of attendance at any Standing Committee meeting, or in respect of attendance at the September 2021 OGM.

-The aggregate amount of sitting fees to be paid to the Directors in recognition of their attendance at the Fiscal Year 2021 Board of Directors meeting is US\$294,000.
+The aggregate amount of sitting fees to be paid to the Directors in recognition of their attendance at the Fiscal Year 2022 Board of Directors meeting is US\$306,000.